HobnobMancer/SI_Foltanyi_et_al_2023/sql_queries/README.md

 The local CAZyme database was created uing [`cazy_webscraper`](https://hobnobmancer.github.io/cazy_webscraper/).
 All bacterial proteins were retrieved from CAZy, and protein data (IDs, names, EC numbers and PDBs) were retrieved from UniProt for the following CAZy families: GH1, GH2, GH3, GH11, GH26, GH30, GH43, GH51, GH52, GH54, GH116, and GH120.

-## 1. Number of bacterial proteins in GH3
+## 1. Number of bacterial proteins in specific CAZy families

 **There are 40090 bacterial proteins in GH3.**